 Grades and credit completion rates are monitored at the end of each quarter.
 Designed to assist students in meeting academic standards to facilitate successful completion of degree programs, the process requires academic advising for students with quarterly and cumulative GPAs below 2.0.

-- Students with a quarterly and cumulative grade point average (GPA) of 2.00 or higher.
+Students with a quarterly and cumulative grade point average (GPA) of 2.00 or higher are in good standing.